Quake-Backup/qdos/README.md

 Do not send bug reports on any bugs that only occur on Windows 9x.
 They will be ignored!

-NOTE: QDOS tries to allocate 32MB by default so you may need to use -MEM 16 if you're on an older machine and trying to play stock Quake.

 To summarize: